Restaurants anxious as omicron, high food costs take toll - NewsBreak

 Many restaurant workers started new careers or went back to school.
 Jada Sartor of Grand Rapids, Michigan, saw her wages rise from $10 per hour to $16 per hour this year as restaurants grew more desperate for workers, but she recently quit her serving job because she couldn’t find affordable child care.

-“The cost of living is just so high you can’t afford to really live,” Sartor said.
+“The cost of living is just so high you can’t afford to really live,” she said.

 “Everyone knows that beef is more expensive, but high-end, highly skilled labor is expensive, too,” Jonna said.
 “That is the very tricky part of our business right now.”